031-Avish/concur_automation/README.md

 node extract.js
 ```
 ### 6. Upload Expenses to Concur
-#### ⚠️ Important Change the report name in line 9 of upload.js file
+#### ⚠️ Important : By default it takes Report name as "Previous Month Expenses" If you want Change the Reportname in line 9 of upload.js file
 Execute the following command to start the upload process:

 ```sh